5 Recipes to Fight Constipation

 - Grind the flax for a few minutes so that they retain some firmness.
 Add salt, seasoning and water and mix well so there are no lumps.

-- In a pan covered with a sheet of baking paper, place the dough until filled.
+- Place the dough in a pan covered with a sheet of baking paper.

 - Bake for 2 hours at 140 degrees, so that the dough begins to dehydrate and rise.